aishani691/Grammar_Error_Correction/README.md

 # Grammar_Error_Correction
-Correction of grammar of input sentence using Deep Learning networks
+Correction of grammar of input sentence using neural networks

 ## ML formulation of the problem:
 The problem is a sequence to sequence problem.
 Given an input sequence the model learns the probability of occurrence of the output sequence.
 For this task, the input sequence is a grammatically incorrect sequence and the output is the grammatically correct version of it.